 So, in 2011 Emma got political.
 She joined a campaign protesting against school cuts and met Alan Johnson, the then MP for Hessle and Hull West, to hand him a petition.
-In 2015 she left teaching to become a full-time organiser for the National Union of Teachers in order to put her all her efforts into fighting for the resources that schools and colleges needed.
+In 2015 she left teaching to become a full-time organiser for the National Union of Teachers in order to put all her efforts into fighting for the resources that schools and colleges need.

 In the 2017 snap election, she was nominated as the Labour candidate for Hessle and Hull West and took the seat with a majority of 8,025.
 Since her election, Emma has been able to actively pursue her passion for a stronger, better-funded education system in the House of Commons chamber and on the Education Select Committee.
 In addition to her funding campaigns, she has also challenged the Government to ban informal exclusions worked in support of the teaching of oracy (fluency in spoken communication) and promoted the benefits of a broad curriculum which includes the arts, music and sports.

 Outside of the education sphere, Emma has fought a successful campaign to get the Government to back down on the routine use of vaginal surgical mesh in the NHS.
 In September 2017 the Government did just that.
 1000s more women will, therefore, be spared the horrific side effects of vaginal mesh surgery that women have endured since 2003.
 Continuing the work of her predecessor, Emma has also lobbied successfully to bring money to Hull for a new Children and Adolescent Mental Health Unit.
-The money was agreed by the Government in July 2018.
+The money was agreed upon by the Government in July 2018.

-She lives in Hessle with her partner James, and two daughters Olivia and Isabelle and cats Thomas and Serena.
+She lives in Hessle with her partner James, two daughters Olivia and Isabelle and cats Thomas and Serena.